Theocrat/json-maker/README.md

-  [X] Those components carry text detailing whats in them [X] Components are of different types, depending on datatype [X] Components, once placed, can be dragged and rearranged [.]
-Components, once placed, can be deleted
+  [X] Those components carry text detailing whats in them [X] Components are of different types, depending on datatype [X] Components, once placed, can be dragged and rearranged [X] Components, once placed, can be deleted
   [X] Real-time appearance of JSON code in textarea as components are placed or deleted [X] Graph so generated is remembered using `localStorage` or equivalent and is not lost upon refreshing